 Hence, the Palestine-Israel conflict.
 Along the way, countries like Syria, Lebanon, and Iran were involved.
 You can read more about the conflict’s history here.

 The conflict is not the point of this post but it affects the situation I am in now.

 It was a bit confusing at first.
 Culturally and touristically speaking, I find Israel to be the most humane and free countries in the world.
 Oh well, history.

-I didn’t want to give up and one thought kept coming in while I was thinking on how I will be able to visit the countries I am longing to see:
+I didn’t want to give up and one thought kept coming in while I was thinking about how I will be able to visit the countries I am longing to see:

 Maybe, just maybe, the Israeli passport stamp is a myth?

-I have posted in many online forums in the Internet: “Can I enter Lebanon or Iran if I have the Israeli passport stamp?”
-The answers are all the same: “No.” Added with a bit of their own opinions about the conflict, of course.
-However, no one has really given me the answer I wanted.
-Is there anyone out there who have actually tried it?
-Was everyone saying no because that’s what they read in the Internet?
+Was everyone saying no because that’s what they read on the Internet?
 I didn’t get any answer.
 I didn’t find a person who has actually tried to get in these countries with the Israeli passport stamp.

 Okay, option number 2: go to the nearest Philippine Embassy and say I lost my passport.

 Renewing a passport abroad usually takes 30 days.
 In my current situation, I can only apply for a new passport in Israel because that’s where I can stay visa-free for 90 days.

 For the rest, I have to apply for a visa.
 I didn’t want to do it in Jordan.
 It was expensive.
 I don’t want to stay in Egypt for 30 days, either.
 I’m not feeling it yet.